enryi/Chess-Site/README.md

 ## ❤️ Credits

-Created by enryi.
+Created by [enryi].
 Feel free to fork, contribute, or report issues.

 ---